LifeofDan-EL/100-days-of-code/log.md

 ### Day 27: August 9, 2020

 **Today's Progress:** Finished Chapter 8, Nulls and Exceptions: Safe and sound.
-Most of the stuff are clear some are a bit shaky in my head.
+Most stuff are clear some are a bit shaky in my head.

 **Thoughts:** The Code Magnet here was a bit not clear to me.
 Apparently I don't full understand manipulating